ckeditor/ckeditor5/docs/features/math-equations.md

 1. Download the [MathType Web Integration Services - Aspx](http://www.wiris.com/en/plugins/services/download) package.

-2. Copy the generic_wiris/integration folder into your project.
-For this example we are assuming that the services are located at DOCUMENT_ROOT/aspx-services/
+2. Copy the **generic_wiris/integration** folder into your project.
+For this example we are assuming that the services are located at *DOCUMENT_ROOT/aspx-services/*

-3. #Add `mathTypeParameters` to CKEditor5 with the below configuration:
+3. Add `mathTypeParameters` to CKEditor5 with this configuration:

     ```js
     ClassicEditor.create( document.querySelector( '#example' ), {